saniashaik11/saniashaik11/README.md

 ## 🚀 About Me

-- 🌍 From Kurnool, India
+- 🌍 From Andhra Pradesh, India
 - 💻 Passionate about Web Development, Cloud Computing & Satellite Systems
 - 🌱 Currently deep-diving into control systems and orbital dynamics via my internship at IIST
 - ✨ Always exploring new technologies and looking for opportunities to grow